yuriysydor1991/companys-interview-task-4barch-images/README.md

 ## Implement code straight away!

-To proceed the application implementation right away look for the `main.cpp` file which is designed to accept initial code of the application.
-Specifically, new code may be placed into the `int main(int argc, char** argv)` free function.
+To proceed the application implementation right away look for the `main.qml` file which is designed to accept initial QML code of the application.

 **But do not forget about the SOLID principles and code decomposing!**

-It's preferable to create other directories which would contain implemented components of the application and include them into the `main.cpp` file implementation, rather than put all the code inside the `main` function itself.
+It's preferable to create other directories which would contain implemented QML-components of the application and include them into the `main.qml` file implementation, rather than put all the code inside the `main.qml` class itself (for the trivial applications in may be ok).

+Some Qt6 related code may be introduced into the `Qt6Initer` class for supporting the better Qt6 experience.

 ## Changing the project and executable name

 Change the name of the project in the project's root `CMakeLists.txt` file by introducing a new value for the the `PROJECT_NAME` and/or `PROJECT_BINARY_NAME` variable which is located at `cmake/template-project-misc-variables-declare.cmake`.
 It is recommended to do so the executable will represent your new application name instead of templated default one - the `CppAppTemplate`.

+## Introducing custom command line parameters

+In order to introduce some additional command line parameters for the binary look for the `CommandLineParser` class implementation.
+It contains command line parsing routines that are passed by `ApplicationFactory` class after the `main` function was called.

+Add some additional custom fields into the `ApplicationContext` class in order to pass some custom command line flags and/or data to the `IApplication` interface abstract class descendants that will be created by the `ApplicationFactory` during command line arguments parse.

+## Implement your own IApplication descendants

+You may implement another custom `IApplication` descendant classes in order to support high level variety of the application behavior to not to mess original `Application` class with irrelevant `if`-s statements and mixing up code (remember about the SOLID's single responsibility principle).

+You may accomplish `IApplication` subclassing by directly creating an `IApplication` subclass in a new file or extend existing `IApplication` descendant like `Application`, `ApplicationHelpPrinter` or a `ApplicationVersionPrinter`.

+Register newly created custom `IApplication` descendant in the `ApplicationFactory`'s `create_application` method which is responsible to create appropriate application instance with accordance of a provided data through the command line parameters.

+That may be accomplished by implementing a custom `ApplicationFactory` descendant and overriding it's create methods like `create_application` and/or others (call appropriate static member in the `main` function of the `main.cpp` file).

 ## Version tracking and other project parameters